tomasBjornfot/raspberryPi/README.md

-raspberyPi
+raspberryPi
 ==========
-A storage for useful bash scripts for the Raspberr Pi Bash files:
+A storage for useful bash scripts
+Bash files:
 -...